pixelated/pixelated-user-agent/CONTRIBUTING.md

 When reviewing your contribution, we apply the following criteria:

 * Test must be green.
 This usually includes an automatic check of the style guide using e.g. pep8 or jshint.
 All tests should be executed locally before you push, as outlined in the [wiki](https://github.com/pixelated/pixelated-user-agent/wiki/Running-Tests), as well as on CI.
-If you struggle to reproduce a failure on CI locally, please notify us on IRC so we can resolve the issue.
 * Your change should be in line with Pixelated's direction.
 Chances that it is are good if, in descending priority:
-  * It is described by an issue that is labelled as 'ready'
-  * It is described by an issue that is labelled as 'backlog'
+  * It is described by an existing issue
-  * You've fixed a bug for which no issue existed yet, but described it in the pull request as explained in the section *Steps*
+  * You've fixed a bug for which no issue existed yet, but described it in the pull request as explained in the section *Guidelines*
   * You've implemented a feature for which no issue existed yet.
 While we don't require up-front consensus, we strongly encourage you to describe feature suggestions in issues to get feedback before you spent significant time on implementation.
 * We won't tolerate abusive, exploitative or harassing behavior in every context of our project and refuse collaboration with any individual who exposes such behavior.